 The conventional railway track consists of a superstructure (rails fastening systems, sleepers and ballast) and a substructure, which includes the sub-ballast layer and the foundation, the upper part of which is usually referred as capping layer.
-The behaviour of these elements under the cyclical action originated by rail circulation is relatively complex, with the ballast layer assuming a predominant role (UIC, 2008).
+The behaviour of these elements under the cyclical action originated by rail circulation is relatively complex, with the ballast layer assuming a predominant role [32].
 This layer directly receives loads transmitted by the sleepers and its main function is to distribute these loads, reducing stresses transmitted to bottom layers and guaranteeing the track's horizontal stability.

 To exhibit adequate performance it is expected that materials constituting the track's support layers - in particular, the ballast - exhibit resilient behaviour that provides near-complete deformation recovery at each load cycle.
-On the contrary, when permanent deformations develop, rail operation may be significantly affected, and significant structural damage may occur (Paixão et al., 2016).
+On the contrary, when permanent deformations develop, rail operation may be significantly affected, and significant structural damage may occur [20].

-The ballast layer consists of coarse rock particles of nearly uniform granulometry and is usually 20 to 40 cm thick.
+The ballast layer consists of coarse rock particles of nearly uniform granulometry and is usually 20-40 cm thick.
 Interaction between particles gives the layer high compressive strength, particularly in the vertical direction.
 The horizontal forces (transverse and longitudinal) induced by the rolling stock and temperature variation of the rails are balanced by friction generated between the ballast particles and the sleepers and by imbrication between the particles.
 Ballast allows the partial anchoring of the sleepers, providing stability to the remaining elements of the superstructure.

-In addition to the structural function, the ballast layer has other functions, namely: a) it contributes to the track's drainage by permitting water percolation between the particles; b) dissipates energy and attenuates vibrations resulting from the passage of vehicles; c) avoids vegetation growth; and d) provides electrical insulation between the rails.
+In addition to the structural function, the ballast layer has other functions, namely: (a) it contributes to the track's drainage by permitting water percolation between the particles; (b) dissipates energy and attenuates vibrations resulting from the passage of vehicles; (c) avoids vegetation growth; and d) provides electrical insulation between the rails.
 The fact that ballast consists of coarse particles of similar size makes it relatively easy to place and remove both the material itself and other components of the track.
 In addition, throughout the life cycle of the infrastructure particles are rearranged through maintenance operations that restore the geometric quality of the track.

-Performance of the ballast layer is affected when the particle size changes, when voids are filled by fine particles resulting from fracturing and wear of the ballast particles themselves or by infiltration of material from the underlying layers from outside the railway brought by weather agents or fallen from the compositions, or material originated from sleeper wear (Selig & Waters, 1994; Fortunato, 2005; Nurmikolu, 2005; Huang et al., 2009; Indraratna et al., 2013).
+Performance of the ballast layer is affected when the particle size changes, when voids are filled by fine particles resulting from fracturing and wear of the ballast particles themselves or by infiltration of material from the underlying layers from outside the railway brought by weather agents or fallen from the compositions, or material originated from sleeper wear [27,5,19,10,12].

-Ballast particles essentially degrade in one of the following ways (Raymond & Diyaljee, 1979): i) fragmentation of the particles into even parts; ii) breaking of sharp edges; iii) polishing of surface irregularities; and iv) breaking and rounding of the particles at points of contact.
+Ballast particles essentially degrade in one of the following ways [23]: (i) fragmentation of the particles into even parts; (ii) breaking of sharp edges; (iii) polishing of surface irregularities; and (iv) breaking and rounding of the particles at points of contact.